Ghaznavid Empire: Mas'ud III

+Portrait of Ghaznavid ruler Bahrām Shāh (d.
+1152), (Kalila and Dimna, folio 6a, end of 13th century, Topkapi H.363).

-Mas'ud III became king for sixteen years, with no major event in his lifetime.
+Mas'ud III became king for sixteen years, with no major event in his lifetime, prolonging the period of peace established by his predecessor Ibrahim.

 Mas'ud built the Palace of Sultan Mas'ud III and one of the Ghazni Minarets.
 Signs of weakness in the state became apparent when he died in 1115, with internal strife between his sons ending with the ascension of Sultan Bahram Shah as a Seljuk vassal.
 Bahram Shah defeated his brother Arslan for the throne at the Battle of Ghazni in 1117.

 Sultan Bahram Shah

 Sultan Bahram Shah was the last Ghaznavid King, ruling Ghazni, the first and main Ghaznavid capital, for thirty-five years.
 In 1148 he was defeated in Ghazni by Sayf al-Din Suri, but he recaptured the capital the next year.
 Ala al-Din Husayn, a Ghorid King, conquered the city in 1151, in revenge for his brother Kutubbuddin's death, who was son-in-law of the king but was publicly punished and killed for a minor offence.
 Ala al-Din Husayn then razed the city, burning it for 7 days, after which he became known as "Jahānsuz" (World Burner).
 Ghazni was restored to the Ghaznavids by the intervention of the Seljuks, who came to the aid of Bahram.
 Ghaznavid struggles with the Ghurids continued in subsequent years as they nibbled away at Ghaznavid territory, and Ghazni and Zabulistan were lost to a group of Oghuz Turks before being captured by the Ghurids.
 Ghazni fell to the Ghurids around 1170.